MindBB's Higher Education Seminar 10 Jan 2009

 "What I said in the Dewan does not reflect Syed Hood the MP.
 I, as an individual and politician, always respect other races and religions.

 "I personally don't have any issue with crosses being displayed in mission schools.
-We have to respect the of others to gain their respect for our ."
+We have to respect the religion of others to gain their respect for our religion."

 He said his eldest child had attended SMK Convent Batu Pahat when his family lived in the town.